 SOC 1 reports are scoped to controls that affect a client's financial reporting.
 The governing standard is SSAE 18 (formerly SAS 70).
 If your product processes payroll, handles transactions that feed into a client's general ledger, or manages benefits data that shows up on financial statements, your clients' auditors may need a SOC 1 from you.

-Most SaaS companies don't need a SOC 1.
+Most SaaS companies don't need one.
 If your product manages project tasks, stores documents, handles customer support tickets, or runs marketing analytics — it's not sitting in anyone's financial reporting chain.
 When a customer asks for "your SOC report" and your product has nothing to do with finance, they almost certainly mean SOC 2.

 Two subtypes: Type I attests to whether your controls are designed appropriately at a point in time.
 Type II tests whether those controls operated effectively over a defined period — typically six to twelve months.
-Type II carries substantially more weight in procurement.
+Type II carries substantially more weight in procurement, for SOC 1 and SOC 2 alike.

 SOC 2: The Default for SaaS and Cloud Companies